cdktf/cdktf-provider-snowflake/docs/provider.python.md

 Username.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs#user SnowflakeProvider#user}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.0/docs#user SnowflakeProvider#user}

----

-##### `username`<sup>Optional</sup> <a name="username" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.username"></a>

-- *Type:* str

-Username for user + password authentication.
-Required unless using `profile`.
-Can also be sourced from the `SNOWFLAKE_USERNAME` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs#username SnowflakeProvider#username}

 ---